-By Martin James.
-Last Updated 3rd March 2021.
+By Brett Williams.
+Last Updated 21st July 2021.
 Welcome to this guide dedicated to exploring the answer to the question ‘how can I prove fault in a car accident claim?’
 Throughout, we will provide free legal advice regarding passenger car accident claims in length.

 Over the last couple of years, the mechanics and technology within cars have allowed them to become safer, and laws and policies have been introduced to ensure roads and highways are as safe as possible.
 However, despite these significant measures, road traffic accidents can still occur.

 Sometimes, a road traffic accident can be an unfortunate and unforeseen turn of events where nobody is at fault or to blame.
 However, there are some cases where a third party could be at fault.
 In return, their actions could cause an innocent passenger of a car accident to become injured.
-Throughout this guide, we will outline what road traffic accidents are, how they are caused, what impact they can have, and most importantly, whether a passenger of a car accident could make a claim.
+Throughout this guide, we will outline what road traffic accidents are, how they are caused, what impact they can have, and most importantly, how to pursue a passenger compensation claim.

 If you have been in a car, van, bus, lorry or another vehicle as a passenger and suffered injuries resulting from an accident you could have grounds to seek compensation.
 By talking to a company such as ourselves, with friendly solicitors who have 30 years of experience in compensation claims, including passenger car accident claims, you can make the process as smooth and hassle-free as possible.